-On GMB HR246 there is an interface for the eventual CAN line available on installed Mini Module.
-Such interface is simply a connector for field connection and some jumpers that link the CAN signals to proper pins of ZC1 socket; all other hardware and software characterisrtics (line driver, bit rate, etc.) are exactly the ones of used Mini Module, so for further information please refer to its technical documentation.
+On GMB HR168 there is an interface for the eventual CAN line available on installed Mini Module.
+Such interface is simply a connector for field connection, some jumpers that link the CAN signals to proper pins of ZC1 socket and a possible termination circuit; all other hardware and software characteristrics (line driver, bit rate, etc.) are exactly the ones of used Mini Module, so for further information please refer to its technical documentation.

-FIGURE 3: GMB HR246 COMPLETE OF OPTIONS
+FIGURE 3: GMB HR168 COMPLETE OF OPTIONS